Eurocucina knows how to wow the crowds and elevate residential kitchen design. If you’ve just remodelled your kitchen I’d recommend you look away now.

-Did you think I'd finished spilling on Eurocucina yet?
-Well no, there is still more to share from the fantastic Italian Kitchen trade show.
+Did you think I’d finished spilling on Eurocucina yet?
+Well no, there is still more top residential kitchen design to share from the fantastic Italian Kitchen trade show.

 Next up is the pro-kitchen trend.
 Incorporating commercial cooking elements into our residential kitchens, think lots of stainless steel, plenty of prep areas, lots of easy access storage and integrated removable elements.
 Veneta Cucine introduced the new Step System across its entire range of kitchens, it’s a panel that joins the base units with the wall units to maximize the use of vertical space and keep often-used items close to hand.
 TM Italia and Ernestomeda showed pro elements incorporated such as stainless steel finishes, removable prep sections and organiser elements.
 Valcucines’ Gourmet System is a semi-professional solution with a steel work surface, concealed storage area and a built-in equipped back section.
 If you prefer a more retro look then Abimis may well be right up your street.
 All of these fantastic for the wannabe pro-chef in your home, or those with an honest-to-god love of stainless steel.

 You might remember on my last Eurocucina post that I was talking about the hidden kitchen trend.
 Well, they don’t come more hidden than that by Marmo Arredo for Offmat, I couldn’t get a decent video of it at the time as the stand was so very crowded but the below is a must see.

 Some serious innovation right there, although not yet ready for the residential market, but a tech option that I’m sure we’ll see more of in the future.
 My thoughts though immediately jump to do we need it though?
 I mean kitchens need sinks surely?